What are the best coffee brands?

 Coffee Brand Names: Check This Shortlist of Popular Coffee Brands!

 There are so many coffee brand names on the market, in the supermarket, or the local market.
 It can be really hard to find or choose the best brands … they all look so promising!
 I used to be loyal to just a couple of coffee brands, and even a couple of regular blends.
 Now I’ve become omnivorous (not that’s about eating), omnipotent (eh, no!
 I’m not god), … omni-something-that-drinks-all-kinds-of-coffee…!

 While you may have already quite a few different brands, you would be surprised at how big the complete lists actually could be.
 To help, I’ve created checklists of popular brands.

-But first a question: where does the coffee brand name above come from?
-If you don't know where this brand comes from, just look a little closer, and you'll find out the answer!
+But first a question: where do the best coffee brands above come from?
+If you don’t know where this brand comes from, just look a little closer, and you’ll find out the answer!

 On this page, you’ll find the coffee brands broken into three groups: United States of America, Canada and the UK.
 There are so many brands and not surprising these vary a great deal from country to country, though there are still a few brand names that are present in most developed markets.